Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 Exercise is a key factor in staying healthy.
 Exercise strengthens the bones, heart, and lungs, tones muscles, improves vitality, relieves depression, and helps you sleep better.

-Talk to your health care provider before starting an exercise program if you have health conditions such as obesity, high blood pressure, or diabetes.
+Talk to your provider before starting an exercise program if you have health conditions such as obesity, high blood pressure, or diabetes.
 This can help ensure that your exercise is safe and that you get the most of out of it.

 Secondhand cigarette smoke exposure can cause lung cancer in nonsmokers.
 Secondhand smoke is also linked to heart disease.